Academic and Progress Notice & Separation Appeal Process

 Removal from notice indicates that no Academic or Progress Notice notations will be recorded for the successful term, the status will update to Good Standing, but previous notations will remain on the record.

-Academic and Progress Separation
+Academic and Progress Pause

 • the student has been on Academic Notice for two consecutively enrolled semesters, and